On the upper semi-continuity of HSL numbers: The local case

 that induces the long exact sequence

 Since $S$ is Cohen-Macaulay, the above reduces to

-As we noticed in the introduction, a natural Frobenius map acting on $S$ induces a natural Frobenius map acting on $\Hs$.
-The following result allows us to talk about \emph{the} natural Frobenius map acting on $\Hs$.
+As noted in the introduction, a natural Frobenius map acting on $S$ induces a natural Frobenius map acting on $\Hs$.
+The following theorem gives a description of the natural Frobenius (up to a unit) which we will later use in Theorem \ref{teo:fraction}.

-\begin{teo}[cf.~ in Example~3.7 \cite{Ly-Sm}] Let $\mathcal{F}_e:=\mathcal{F}_e(\Hs)$ be the $R$-module consting of all $e^{th}$-Frobenius maps acting on $E_S$ which induce a Frobenius map on $\Hs$.
-Then $\mathcal{F}_e$ is generated by one element and the generator corresponds, up to unit, to the natural Frobenius map. \end{teo} Moreover, we can give an explicit description of the $R$-module $\mathcal{F}_e$ and consequently of the natural Frobenius which generates it.
-Our strategy consists of checking that the exact sequence (\ref{ex_seq_loc_coho}) is an exact sequence in $\mathcal{C}^e$ so that we can apply to it the $\Delta^e$-functor defined above. \\
+\begin{teo}[cf.~ in Example~3.7 \cite{11}] Let $\mathcal{F}^e:=\mathcal{F}_e(\Hs)$ be the $R$-module consting of all $e^{th}$-Frobenius maps acting on $\Hs$.
+Then $\mathcal{F}^e$ is generated by one element which corresponds, up to unit, to the natural Frobenius map. \end{teo} We aim to give an explicit description of the $R$-module $\mathcal{F}^e$ and consequently of the natural Frobenius map that generates it.

-Firstly, note that the natural Frobenius acting on $S$ induces (by restriction) the natural Frobenius map on $\bar\omega$.
-Hence we also have a natural Frobenius map $F$ acting on $\Hw$ and the surjection $\alpha\colon\Hw \to \Hs$ is compatible with the Frobenius maps (cf. \cite[Section 7]{K1}).
-A Frobenius map is also induced on $\Hsw$ as the restriction of the natural Frobenius map acting on $\Hw$ to $\Hsw$ and we need to check that this restriction is an endomorphism so that we have that (\ref{ex_seq_loc_coho}) is a short exact sequence in $\mathcal{C}^1$.
-Consider the following diagram